 - A student will be permitted to repeat only one required nursing course.
-A student who fails or withdraws (receives a grade of “W”, “D”, or “F”) again in that course or from a second required nursing course will no longer be permitted to major in nursing in the UL Lafayette College of Nursing and Allied Health Professions.
+A student who fails or withdraws (receives a grade of “W”, “D”, or “F”) again in that course or from a second required nursing course will no longer be permitted to major in nursing in the UL Lafayette College of Nursing and Health Sciences.

 - A student will be permitted to repeat only one required non-nursing course.
 A student who fails (receives a grade of “D”, or “F”) again in that course or from a second required non-nursing course will no longer be permitted to major in nursing in the UL Lafayette College of Nursing and Health Sciences.

 - A student will be required to achieve a minimum cumulative GPA of 2.800 for progression into nursing courses in the sophomore year.
 However, meeting the minimum GPA criteria for a class in which enrollment is limited does not guarantee admission into that course.
 Selection decisions are based on the cumulative GPA.
 Those students with the top cumulative GPAs will be considered for enrollment.

-- Students who transfer to the UL Lafayette Department of Nursing from another accredited institution are also subject to the rules listed above.
-Transfer students who fail and/or withdraw from nursing courses taken at another accredited institution, will be treated in the same way as failures and/or withdrawing from required nursing courses at UL Lafayette.
+- Students who transfer to the UL Lafayette LHC Group · Myers School of Nursing from another accredited institution are also subject to the rules listed above.
+Transfer students who fail and/or withdraw from nursing courses taken at another accredited institution will be treated in the same way as failures and/or withdrawing from required nursing courses at UL Lafayette.
 Failure in non-nursing courses taken at another university will be treated the same as failures in non-nursing courses at UL Lafayette.

 - All transfer/change of major/re-entry students must be enrolled at UL Lafayette during the semester of application for inclusion in the applicant pool for consideration for enrollment in Nursing 208/209.
 If enrollment in nursing courses is interrupted for a period of three years, the student must repeat all required courses titled Nursing.

 Admission to Nursing 104

 Before entry into Nursing 104, all students (generic and transfer) must meet with the Director of Student Services and must meet the following qualifications:

 a) English ACT greater than or equal to 18, and